-- 1. When students enter a class late, this interrupts instructional time.
-(Teachers must stop instruction to receive the students.) - 2.
-When students arrive late, they don't have the opportunity to get their supplies ready for the day's work. - 3.
-When students arrive late, they have missed instruction.
-(Directions and procedures have to be repeated.)
+- When students enter a class late, this interrupts instructional time and teachers must stop instruction to receive the students. - When students arrive late, they do not have the opportunity to get their supplies ready for the day's work. - When students arrive late, they have missed instruction.
+(Directions and procedures must be repeated.) - Three tardies in a 9-week period = Recess Detention